 Stop!
-Take some time to think, figure out what's important to you Stop...
+Take some time to think,

+Figure out what's important to you

+Stop...

-[Volume decreases and continues under the dialogue.]
-You mentioned having a producer that kind of acts as a buffer between, you know, you and the label.
+Jordan Morris: You mentioned having a producer that kind of acts as a buffer between, you know, you and the label.
 Obviously, you know, the music industry has changed a ton since you've been in it.
-Do you feel like record labels, you know, try and influence music in the same way that they did, you know, when you were first starting out?
-Ultimately, that was the realization I had that kind of tipped me towards the decision of signing to a major label-was, you know, you're coming up when I came up, you're kind of instilled with this fear of, like, "Oh, the major label, they're going to try and change your sound.
+Do you feel like record labels try and influence music in the same way that they did when you were first starting out?

+Laura Jane Grace: Ultimately, that was the realization I had that kind of tipped me towards the decision of signing to a major label-was, you know, you're coming up when I came up.
+You're kind of instilled with this fear of like, "Oh, the major label, they're going to try and change your sound.
 You're gonna sign this contract and take this money and then you're selling your soul."
-But I realized, like, through the course of the first three Against Me! records, working with indies: a contract doesn't change anything or protect you or in any way, like-you know, you can have a contract that guarantees and stipulates complete artistic control and freedom.
-But when it comes down to it, unless you're gonna enter into like a glass bubble, then, when you record that album, like-if you're working with other people, other people are going to want to interject their inner-their opinions.
+But I realized like through the course of the first three Against Me! records, working with indies: a contract doesn't change anything or protect you in any way.
+Like you know, you can have a contract that guarantees and stipulates complete artistic control and freedom.
+But when it comes down to it, unless you're gonna enter into like a glass bubble then, when you record that album-like, if you're working with other people, other people are going to want to interject their opinions.
 They're gonna wanna feel involved too.

-And it will behoove you to involve them, if you want them to work on your record and have it be successful.
+And it will behoove you to involve them if you want them to work on your record and have it be successful.
 'Cause what kind of jerk is like, "You should have no say in anything I'm doing right now.
-This is all about me and then you should go out and work and make me a star!"
+This is all about me, and then you should go out and work and make me a star!"
 Like, "And we'll make money."
 Like, that's terrible!

-[Jordan chuckles.]
+(Jordan chuckles.)